MaverickMayCode/wazuh-home-soc-lab/docs/incident-reports.md

 ## Observations

-- Wazuh did not detect the scan and create logs for the event
+- Our endpoint did not generate logs for the event - likely due to some OS, like our Windows 10 endpoint, not generating logs for such attacks - therefore there were no events to see in Wazuh
   - The scan was able to gather critical information for the ATTACKER such as which ports were open on our endpoint

 ## Timeline